eranyanay/1m-go-websockets/README.md

 `destroy.sh` is a wrapper to stop all running clients.

 A single client instance can be executed by running `go run client.go -conn=<# connections to establish>`

+# Remarks
+This repo consists of a set of examples that were demonstrated during a live talk in Gophercon.

+What you see is what you get - while the implementation is fully functional, it doesn't intend to serve as a production-ready code, and no new features that were asked will be added.

+The only purpose of this repository is to serve as a reference and a case study.